solana-foundation/developer-content/content/courses/program-security/arbitrary-cpi.md

 ## Lab

-To show the importance of checking with program you use for CPIs, we're going to work with a simplified and somewhat contrived game.
+To show the importance of checking the program ID you use for CPIs, we're going to work with a simplified and somewhat contrived game.
 This game represents characters with PDA accounts, and uses a separate "metadata" program to manage character metadata and attributes like health and power.